 Models and SQL statements can be easily created, tested and managed in dbt itself.
 A powerful combination of the scripting language, Jinja2, and the all-time classic SQL allows users to build models.
 The simple interface enables data analysts without engineering know-how to initiate appropriate transformations.
 Data team workflows become more efficient and cost-effective because of this.
 Behind dbt sits an open source community that is constantly and passionately developing the tool.
 As such, dbt is available both as a free, reduced core version and as a comprehensive and flexible cloud version.

 Part of the Data Vault 2.0 methodology is the model which focuses on how to design the core data warehouse with a scalable solution.
 The core Data Vault entities are hubs, links and satellites.
-That said, dbt provides the ability to generate Data Vault models and also allows you to write your data transformations using SQL and code-reusable macros powered by Jinja2 to run your data pipelines in a clean and efficient way.
+That said, using Data Vault 2.0 with dbt provides the ability to generate Data Vault models and also allows you to write your data transformations using SQL and code-reusable macros powered by Jinja2 to run your data pipelines in a clean and efficient way.

 – by Ole Bause (Scalefree)